kyuhyongpark/boolmore/case_study/ABA/README.md

 - `ABA_GA_base_A.bnet`: The baseline A model.
 See the Supplementary Information of the manuscript for the details.

-- `ABA_GA_base_B.bnet`: The baseline B model, which has a node calcium_oscillation to represent the oscillations of cytosolic calcium.
+- `ABA_GA_base_B.bnet`: The baseline B model, which has a node Ca2osc to represent the oscillations of cytosolic calcium.
 See the Supplementary Information of the manuscript for the details.

 ### 2. data